 4. Who is a relevant child?

-A person in authority will be guilty of an offence if he or she negligently fails to reduce or remove a substantial risk to a relevant child.
+A person in authority will commit an offence if he or she negligently fails to reduce or remove a substantial risk to a relevant child, or children.
 A ‘relevant’ child is a child under the age of 16 who is, or may come, under the care, supervision or authority of a relevant organisation.